ruslo/hunter/docs/packages/pkg/glog.rst

     find_package(glog CONFIG REQUIRED)
     target_link_libraries(... glog)

-Note that it doesn't work on Android: https://github.com/google/glog/issues/59
+Note that it does not work on Android: https://github.com/google/glog/issues/59